dykesb/dykesb-src/content/courses/sta631/index.md

 ### Course Grading

 This course will focus on qualitative, not quantitative, assessment.
 I will not be grading individual assignments.
 Rather, I will ask questions and make comments that engage with your work rather than simply evaluate it.
 The intention is to help you focus on working in a more organic way, as opposed to working as you think that you are expected to.
 If this process causes more anxiety than it alleviates, connect with me at any point to discuss your work in the course.
 If a task does not feel productive, we can find ways to modify, remix, or repurpose the instructions.

-Everyone who participates in the course community and completes their self-reflections/portfolio will get an ‘A’.
+Everyone who participates in the course community and completes their self-reflections/portfolio will earn an ‘A’.
 Instead of your grade, here is what I would like you to focus on:

 -	Actively engage in the work of the course.
   There will be lots of different ways for each of us to engage in this course and I will provide a lot of opportunities to check your understanding towards the course [Learning Objectives](#course-objectives).
 -	Determine what your participation looks like, i.e., wherever you can best contribute to our community and learn.
   There are many opportunities to communicate in this course – during class sessions, outside of class sessions, synchronously, asynchronously, on Teams, in our physical classroom.
 -	Data science, computing, statistics are not an independent exercise and I encourage you to focus a good amount of your energy on helping your peers, reviewing their work, championing their accomplishments, and offering feedback that pushes them in their own work.
   Listening and reflecting can be as important as speaking and questioning.
 -	Reflecting on your own work.
 I believe that college/learning is about the process, not the product.
   So, writing about your learning is the most important work that we will do this semester.

 ## Technology